 Laser is a very quick procedure, so both eyes are usually done on the same day!
 In fact, this is the preferred option, as having only one eye corrected at a time may leave you unbalanced.

-We usually recommend our patients take two days off work if you are having SMILE or LASIK, and a week off work if you are having PRK.
+We usually recommend our patients take five days off work if you are having SMILE or LASIK, and a week off work if you are having PRK.

 Following surgery, it’s normal to experience a bit of discomfort.
 We will provide you with oral pain relief medication (paracetamol) to help you manage this.